Ziah Town

-Ziah Town was a small town in Grand Gedeh County in southeastern Liberia and serves as the administrative seat of Konobo District.
-Majority of the residents are ethnic Krahn and many use its language on a daily basis. it is a city now with about 3000 plus people living there from Konobo, Glio, Twabo putu and sometimes Glaro (the area used to be part of grand Gedeh county now River Gee).
+Ziah Town is a town in Grand Gedeh County, southeastern Liberia.
+It serves as the administrative seat of Konobo District.
+The majority of the residents are ethnic Krahn and many use its language on a daily basis.
+It is now classified as a city, with about 3,000 people living there from Konobo, Glio, Twabo putu and sometimes Glaro (the area used to be part of grand Gedeh county, now River Gee).